ZanzyTHEbar/goflexpro/README.md

 GoFlexPro is designed to be a robust, scalable, and maintainable stack for Go applications.
 To achieve this, I have made some key design decisions to aid in scalability, performance, and developer productivity:

 **Go**: Go is a perfect choice for building scalable, performant backend systems.
 It's known for its simplicity, speed, and concurrency support.
-By using Go, you’re already setting a solid foundation for performance and scalability.
+By using Go, you're already setting a solid foundation for performance and scalability.

 [**Prisma-Client-Go**](https://goprisma.org/docs): Prisma is a powerful ORM with a strong emphasis on developer experience, type safety, and performance.
-Prisma’s ability to generate schema-based, type-safe clients is a huge plus, especially in reducing errors and improving productivity.
+Prisma's ability to generate schema-based, type-safe clients is a huge plus, especially in reducing errors and improving productivity.
 It also brings multi-database support, which gives your stack flexibility in working across different database systems.
 The recent development of `Prisma-Client-Go` for the Go ecosystem is a welcome addition, making it easier to integrate Prisma into Go projects.

 **BufBuild-[`Connect RPC`](https://connectrpc.com/) & [`BufBuild-Buf`](https://buf.build/docs/installation)**: Schema-driven generation of type-compliant clients and services.
 Leveraging gRPC and HTTP simultaneously makes the stack highly flexible for communication protocols.
 Using BufBuild-Buf to automate the protoc workflow is a nice touch for DX, minimizing setup hassles while maintaining a strict contract-first approach.
 This protocol flexibility allows for a future-proof system that can evolve easily.